astronomer/docs/learn/deferrable-operators.md

 ### Use deferrable versions of operators

-Many Airflow operators, such as the [TriggerDagRunOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TriggerDagRunOperator) and the [WasbBlobSensor](https://registry.astronomer.io/providers/apache-airflow-providers-microsoft-azure/versions/latest/modules/WasbBlobSensor)), can be set to run in deferrable mode using the `deferrable` parameter.
+Many Airflow operators, such as the [TriggerDagRunOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TriggerDagRunOperator) and the [WasbBlobSensor](https://registry.astronomer.io/providers/apache-airflow-providers-microsoft-azure/versions/latest/modules/WasbBlobSensor), can be set to run in deferrable mode using the `deferrable` parameter.
 You can check if the operator you want to use has a `deferrable` parameter in the [Astronomer Registry](https://registry.astronomer.io/).

-To always use the deferrable version of an operator if it's available, set the Airflow config `operators.default_deferrable` to `True`.
+To always use the deferrable version of an operator if it's available in Airflow 2.7+, set the Airflow config `operators.default_deferrable` to `True`.
 You can do so by defining the following environment variable in your Airflow environment:

 ```text
 AIRFLOW__OPERATORS__DEFAULT_DEFERRABLE=True